 In addition, the other participants should be informed as soon as possible of the fact that one participant is a member of a JRU (in accordance with Art.
-48.5 RfP and Article II.32.3 of GA) and may, if necessary, make the appropriate arrangements in their consortium agreement.
-However, in case where a member of a JRU participates in a FP7 project and intends to use resources of (an) other member(s), a special clause is introduced in the grant agreement, indicating the other members of the JRU, and the work that they may contribute to the project is identified in the technical annex (Annex I to the grant agreement) (see special clause n° 10).
+48.5 RfP and Article II.32.3 of ECGA) and may, if necessary, make the appropriate arrangements in their consortium agreement.

+However, in case where a member of a JRU participates in a FP7 project and intends to use resources of (an) other member(s), a special clause is introduced in the EC grant agreement, indicating the other members of the JRU, and the work that they may contribute to the project is identified in the technical annex (Annex I to the grant agreement) (see special clause no 10).
+The same clause is introduced regarding other third parties linked to beneficiaries, for example in the case of European Economic Interest Groupings (see below) or affiliates of beneficiaries.
+The clause includes a provision that the beneficiary retains all responsibility towards the European Community and the other beneficiaries for the third parties linked to it and that it must ensure that the third parties abide by the provisions of the EC grant agreement.

-7.14.
+8.16.
 The common legal structure (Sole participants)